kpumuk/blog-dmytro/content/posts/20240227200845-on-reproducible-docker-images/index.md

 +++
-title = "On reproducible builds" subtitle = "multi-arch Docker images without immutable tags" slug = "on-reproducible-builds" date = 2024-02-27T20:08:45-05:00 publishDate = 2024-02-27T20:08:45-05:00
+title = "On reproducible Docker images" subtitle = "multi-arch Docker images without immutable tags" slug = "on-reproducible-docker-images" date = 2024-02-27T20:08:45-05:00 publishDate = 2024-02-27T20:08:45-05:00
 tags = ["docker", "ruby"]
-draft = true
 +++

 Most of the base images in the Docker registry do not offer immutable tags.
-This means that if you're building your Docker image based on, for example, an official Ruby image `ruby:3.3.0-slim`, it might change overnight and the machines that have already downloaded this tag will never receive an updated image.
+This means that if you're building your Docker image based on, for example, an official Ruby image `ruby:3.3.0-slim`, it might change overnight, and the machines that have already downloaded this tag will never receive an updated image.

 <!--more-->